flux-iac/tofu-controller/docs/tfctl.md

 # tfctl

-`tfctl` is a command-line utility to help with tf-controller operations.
+`tfctl` is a command-line utility to help with tofu-controller operations.

 ## Installation